strimzi/strimzi.github.io/_posts/2020-06-05-mirror-maker-2-eventhub.md

 The `checkpointConnector` tracks and maps offsets for specified consumer groups using an offset sync topic and checkpoint topic.

 Create the `KafkaMirrorMaker2` on the Kubernetes cluster saving the above resource into a `kafka-mirror-maker-2-to-eh.yaml` file.
-The Strimzi cluster operator takes care of it deploying Kafka Mirror Maker 2 using the above configuration.
+The Strimzi cluster operator takes care of it, deploying Kafka Mirror Maker 2 using the above configuration.

 ```shell
 kubectl apply -f kafka-mirror-maker-2-to-eh.yaml -n kafka